The Polish Club of San Francisco is

 late 19th Century and the beginning of the 20th Century, the majority of

-Polish immigrants settled in the eastern and mid-western states of the U.S.
+Polish immigrants who came to the USA settled in the eastern and mid-western

-but many also ventured further west in search of opportunity.
+states but many ventured further west in search of opportunity.

-After the great 1906 earthquake and fire in San Francisco, many
+After the great 1906 fire and earthquake in San Francisco, many

 of the City's displaced businesses and residents moved to the Mission